tommyh1/vbox.sh/README.md

 # vbox.sh

-- This is a bash script i use to start and stop Oracle Virtual Box machines on my homeserver.
+- This is a bash script i use to start and stop Oracle VirtualBox machines on my homeserver.
 - It's my personal script, but if it's useful to someone, please enjoy!

 ![vbox](https://github.com/tommyh1/vbox.sh/blob/346191806befeb7017896e585bd3632a9a534c29/vbox.png)